AleMorales9011/ForgeWare/src/BDD (Java, Selenium, Cucumber).md

 # Step 01 Understanding Automation Workflow(Java, Selenium,Cucumber)
 Imagine you're automating how someone interacts with a website—Java, Selenium, and Cucumber each play a unique role in making this happen.
 Java is the programming language you use to write instructions for the automation.
-Selenium acts as the "robot" that opens a browser, clicks buttons, fills out forms, and verifies things on the webpage as per your Java code.
+Selenium acts as the "robot" that opens a browser, clicks buttons, fills out forms and verifies things on the webpage as per your Java code.
 Cucumber lets you write those instructions in plain English (called feature files) using a style called Behavior-Driven Development (BDD).